 “If a child is to keep alive their inborn sense of wonder, they need the companionship of at least one adult who can share it, rediscovering with them the joy, excitement, and mystery of the world we live in.” ―Rachel Carson

-Dawn Sotir has been a staff member of the ANRC for close to ten years.
+Dawn Sotir has been a staff member of the ANRC for over ten years.
 She has a wide expanse of knowledge, including–but not limited to–sustainable living, colonial history, environmental education, wildlife rehabilitation, farming, spinning, gardening, knitting and weaving.

 When not at the ANRC, Dawn works at the Derby Historical Society where she reenacts daily life from the colonial era while teaching local history to her students.